ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

     We went through the trouble of performing earlier evaluations because they were easy to carry out and to solify our intuition.<br><br>

-    Now, we trust the results already obtained by others and focus on coding designs.
+    Now we trust the results already obtained by others and focus on coding designs.
 And that's the whole point: we don't want to evaluate those integrals by hand if we can help it!
 </div>